Kaipara District Council: History

-Prior to the 2022 New Zealand local elections, the Kaipara District Council voted to establish a Māori ward, which came was held by Councillor Pera Paniora.
-On 7 August 2024, the Council voted to dissolve its Māori ward rather than hold a binding referendum on it alongside the 2025 New Zealand local elections.
+Kaipara District was divided into the three wards of West Coast-Central, Dargaville and Otamatea for the 2016 election.
+A fourth ward of Kaiwaka-Mangawhai was added for the 2019 election.
+For the 2022 New Zealand local elections, Kaipara District Council voted to establish a Māori ward.
+For that election, the West Coast-Central and Dargaville Wards merged to form Wairoa Ward, and the Māori ward of Te Moananui o Kaipara was created.
+Pera Paniora was elected as councillor for the Māori ward.
+On 7 August 2024, the Council voted to dissolve the Māori ward, rather than hold a binding referendum on it alongside the 2025 New Zealand local elections.